 Spring in Spain?
 There's one place you can't miss: Seville.
 Travel to the southern Andalusia region, and in its historic capital city, you'll find a festival that draws over a million visitors each year for a week of food, fun, and flamenco.
 Moreover, the spring weather is perfect, as it's before the summer months when Andalusia becomes oppressively hot.

-Now that the sun is out in full swing there are some other areas you won't want to miss.
+Now that the sun is out in increasing strength, there are some other areas you won't want to miss.
 These include beach resort cities and islands like Marbella, Ibiza, Menorca, Mallorca, Alicante, Málaga, and elsewhere.
 This would be the perfect time to plan a road trip along Spain's Costa del Sol with the top down and the wind in your hair.

 What to Do